 A common question asked by new quadcopter pilots is what is the quadcopter headless mode function?
 To expand your quadcopter and drone knowledge, this article answers this very question.
 Headless mode is sometimes also called care free, or head free mode.

 This feature at one time was only available on the more advanced, and expensive quadcopters.
-However, with advancements in miniaturization control technology, the headless mode function is now being featured on inexpensive drones.
+However, with advancements in miniaturization control technology, the headless mode function is now being featured on drones for kids.
 So it is important that you understand what headless mode does, since it may be a feature on your current, or next drone.

 The Drone Heading Problem